RabaDaba1/spaceship-titanic-competition/README.md

 ## Kaggle Competition

-The competition can be found [here]([https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques](https://www.kaggle.com/competitions/spaceship-titanic)https://www.kaggle.com/competitions/spaceship-titanic).
+The competition can be found [here](https://www.kaggle.com/competitions/spaceship-titanic "Competition").